Pink Coloured Open litter box with a scoop on it

 6. Top-entry Litter Boxes

 As their name implies, top-entry litter boxes are enclosures where the entry is on top, not on the side.
-Cats must climb onto the lid and off into the box to utilize it.
+Cats must climb onto the lid and into the box to use it.

-This configuration has several strengths, especially for energetic kittens throwing dirt out or digging it.
+This configuration has several strengths, especially for energetic kittens that throw dirt out or dig in it.

-The high walls and top-entry trash chute minimize litter scatter on the ground and floors, keeping them clean.
+The high walls and top-entry design minimize litter scatter on the ground and floors, keeping them clean.

 White Top-Entry Litter Box